 Submission messages conform to the message structure and error checking detailed in Reference 2.
 The structure of the Data Part depends on the parameters being re-declared, the options are detailed in Table 22.

 The message Data Part for Submission messages is a maximum of 107 characters.

-Table 22- Message Data Part for Submission Messages
+Table 22: Message Data Part for Submission Messages

-Name 1 9 BM Unit Name All